anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 `[third source="markdown" id="https://goo.gl/UpclKH" section=""]`

 It will then embed remote markdown content inside your blog.
-Additionally, it will convert to HTML using <a href="https://github.com/erusev/parsedown">Parsedown</a>.
+Additionally, it will convert the text into HTML using <a href="https://github.com/erusev/parsedown">Parsedown</a>.

 = Parameters explained =